manicmachine/jpass/README.md

   ```
   Using `--pass|-p` is optional.
 If not provided, JPass will prompt for the new password.

+> [!Warning]
-  **⚠️ If multiple identifiers are provided while explicitly setting the password, each device will be assigned the same password.**
+> If multiple identifiers are provided while explicitly setting the password, each device will be assigned the same password.
+>
-  - The intent here is to allow admins to set a predefined password across multiple computers for extended periods of work before being manually rotated upon completion.
+> The intent here is to allow admins to set a predefined password across multiple computers for extended periods of work before being manually rotated upon completion.

 - **Set a LAPS password to a random passphrase**:
   ```bash